ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_bgp_global_module.rst

                         <div>State <em>purged</em> removes all the BGP configurations from the target device.
 Use caution with this state.</div>
                         <div>State <em>deleted</em> only removes BGP attributes that this modules manages and does not negate the BGP process completely.
 Thereby, preserving address-family related configurations under BGP context.</div>
                         <div>Running states <em>deleted</em> and <em>replaced</em> will result in an error if there are address-family configuration lines present under a neighbor, or a vrf context that is to be removed.
 Please use the <span class='module'>cisco.nxos.nxos_bgp_af</span> or <span class='module'>cisco.nxos.nxos_bgp_neighbor_af</span> modules for prior cleanup.</div>
+                        <div>States <em>merged</em> and <em>replaced</em> will result in a failure if BGP is already configured with a different ASN than what is provided in the task.
+In such cases, please use state <em>purged</em> to remove the existing BGP process and proceed further.</div>
                         <div>Refer to examples for more details.</div>
                 </td>
             </tr>